victorialange/victorialange/README.md

 ### Hi there!
 I'm Victoria 👋

-I'm a Front-End Developer passionate about building accessible and user-friendly web applications with responsive, clean and dry code.
-I am also a recent https://junocollege.com/ cohort 45 web dev bootcamp grad.
+A Front-End Developer passionate about building accessible and user-friendly web applications with responsive, clean and dry code.
+I am also a recent <a href="https://junocollege.com/" target="_blank">Juno College</a> cohort 45 web dev bootcamp grad.

 As a former competitive athlete and coach, now turned developer, I am someone who enjoys working together with other people, and thrive on finding solutions in a fast-paced and intensive team environment.
 From my 16 years of experience as a competitive figure skater and then coach ⛸️, I know what it takes to achieve success and be able to deliver satisfying results: Discipline, dedication, perseverance, attention to detail, but also teamwork as well as the continuous striving for improvement and growth! 👊